devoidoflight/Tuik-Grid-Scraper/README.md

    - When you see the terminal prompt `👉 Please open DevTools...`:
      1. Press `Ctrl+Shift+I` / `Cmd+Option+I` to open DevTools.
      2. Wait for the console message `✅ Hooked map instance`.
+     3. Go to sources > tuik_grid_scrape/
+                        ├── static
+                            ├── js
+                                ├── main.8da9294f.chunk.js
+     4. Open the file and search for `var t = i.map.queryRenderedFeatures(e.point, {`
-     3. (If the hook message does not appear) set a temporary breakpoint in the minified file at the line containing `queryRenderedFeatures(e.point, { layers: ["grid_katmani"] })`, hover on the map to pause execution, then run `window.__my_map = i.map;` in the console once to expose the Mapbox map object.
+     5. Set a  breakpoint at the line containing `var t = i.map.queryRenderedFeatures(e.point, {`, hover on the map to pause execution, go to console and run`window.__my_map = i.map;`
-     4. Return to the terminal and press `Enter` to continue.
+     6. Return to the terminal and press `Enter` to continue.
+     7. A matplotlib image will appear to show you which lat-longs are going to be scraped.
+Close it and the scraping will begin

 4. **Let the automation run**
    - Selenium will iterate over every generated coordinate, zoom the map, collect the visible grid squares via the injected `CAPTURE_VISIBLE_GRID` script, and append the results to `data/tuik_grid_data_tr_20km.csv` (or the path you configure).